This story has been updated.

 180 Auburn Ave.
 NE, Atlanta

-This Caribbean eatery was featured on episode 3 of the latest season of “Love and Hip-Hop: Atlanta” when Jamaican-born newcomer Spice treated her costars to a taste of her homeland.
+This Caribbean eatery was featured in an recent season of “Love and Hip-Hop: Atlanta” when Jamaican-born newcomer Spice treated her costars to a taste of her homeland.
 Mangos is in the historic Sweet Auburn district and internet reviewers rave about their oxtails and mango lemonade.

 200 14th St. NW, Atlanta